In Brief

 Brain systems involved: The anterior insular cortex (emotional processing), the amygdala (threat response), the motor cortex (mirroring), and the salience network (which decides what deserves urgent attention).

-Key features: - Trigger sounds are specific (chewing, breathing, sniffling, typing) - Responses are emotional and physiological (rage, disgust, panic, heart rate rise) - The sounds are typically quiet to moderate in volume - Sound volume does not predict severity of response - Auditory processing itself is normal — the ear and auditory cortex work correctly
+Key features: - Trigger sounds are specific (chewing, breathing, sniffling, typing) - Responses are emotional and physiological (rage, disgust, panic, heart rate rise) - The sounds are typically quiet to moderate in volume - Sound volume does not predict severity of response - Hearing thresholds are often normal and the response is not primarily explained by volume

 What triggers it: Human or animal sounds with a pattern (rhythmic, repetitive, biological).
 Specific sounds often feel "personal" even when the person making them is unaware.